syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 #### Surveys

 [Surveys](http://www.apptentive.com/docs/android/features/#surveys) can also be configured from the server.
 First, make sure you have [created some Events](#adding-events), then go to *Interactions -> Surveys*.
 Create a new survey.
 You can give it a title and description, then add questions, and finally set targeting and limiting constraints so it's shown to the right people.
 After your survey is live, you will start to see results in the *Surveys* page.

-**Note:** If you were using surveys prior to version 1.5.0 of the Apptentive Android SDK, see this [Migration Guide] (https://github.com/apptentive/apptentive-android/blob/master/docs/migrating_to_1.5.0.md) for instructions.

 #### Upgrade Messages